2024 Oklahoma State Question 834

-2024 Oklahoma State Question 834, also known as the Citizenship Requirement for Voting Amendment, was a proposed amendment to the Constitution of Oklahoma to provide that only citizens of the United States are eligible to vote.
+2024 Oklahoma State Question 834 was a proposed amendment to the Constitution of Oklahoma to provide that only citizens of the United States are eligible to vote.
 The amendment, which coincided with the 2024 Oklahoma elections, was approved with 80.73% of the vote and the support of all 77 counties in Oklahoma.

 Background

 Senate Joint Resolution (SJR) 23 placed the measure on the ballot.
 On May 30, 2024, the Oklahoma Senate passed the resolution in a 37 to 7 vote, and the Oklahoma House of Representatives approved it the same day in a 71 to 11 vote.